cecilzzz/interior-design-guide/content/posts/power-of-light.md

 - What mood you want to create in each area
 - How light can support your daily patterns

-Remember that good lighting design isn't about following rigid rules - it's about understanding principles and applying them creatively to your unique space.
+Remember that good lighting design isn't about following rigid rules - it's about creating spaces that feel right and work well for the way you live.

 ---

 The most effective lighting designs aren't about following rules - they're about understanding how layers of light work together to support and enhance daily life.
 By thinking in layers and planning systematically, you can transform any space from flat to fascinating.

-In our next article, we'll explore a practical framework for applying these concepts, helping you create lighting plans that bring out the best in your space.
-We'll move from understanding light's power to mastering its application, giving you the tools to create environments that truly work for you.